-Marijuana and driving rules prohibit driving under the influence, as with alcohol, consuming and driving, smoking in passenger compartment; still unknown is if exception to ‘any amount’ law
+Marijuana and driving laws prohibit driving under the influence, as with alcohol, consuming and driving, smoking in passenger compartment; still unknown is if exception to ‘any amount’ law

-Now that marijuana will very soon be legal in Michigan as a result of voters’ approval of Proposal 1, I want to discuss what rules will exist for marijuana and driving that Michigan drivers will need to know about.
+Now that marijuana will very soon be legal in Michigan as a result of voters’ approval of Proposal 1, I want to discuss what the marijuana and driving laws that will existin Michigan drivers will need to know about.

-When marijuana does become legal in Michigan, these are rules that will exist on day one:
+When marijuana does become legal in Michigan, these are the marijuana and driving laws that will exist on day one:

 - People can’t drive under the influence of marijuana.